AnnoyedLeek/salty3.0/README.md

 - Reintegrate the 4/20 page
 ---
 ## Other To-Do
+- make an animated 88x31 button, maybe a couple
 - Melonland deed
 - Figure out how to change the tab title when switching frames from the nav. (probably some JavaScript wizardry, maybe ask Melon?)
 - Translate "About" stat sheet to new design with modal pop up?